Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 PIEbar is a colorful little roadside shop known for its handmade empanadas that are made fresh daily.

-These flaky pastry hand pies are stuffed with sweet or savory fillings and there are so many flavors to choose from!
+These flaky pastry hand pies are stuffed with sweet or savory fillings, and there are so many flavors to choose from!

 The seasonal menu also includes whole pies, coffee, cocktails, kombucha, and a selection of homemade sauces to go with the savory empanadas.